briandowns/kahless/README.md

 ## Models

 Kahless provides a base class model that can be used in user models.
+Kahless expects models to inheret this class.
+At some point this will not be a requirement but for now, `< kahless.Model` your models. `:)`

 The fields included: